Abhayrai788/Abhayrai788/README.md

 - 💼 Currently working in Cognizant, AIA & Database technologies.
 - 👀 I’m interested in competitive programming and web development as well.
 - 🌱 I’m currently learning and grabbing the core concepts of data structures and algorithms.
-- 💡 I'm on track for learning more about Web Development, Systems Design, and Algorithms.
-- 💞️ I’m looking to for intern opportunities currently.
 - 📫 How to reach me is as simple as to click just a single link:-https://www.linkedin.com/in/abhay-rai-b60125185/
 - ✉️  You can shoot me an email at abhayrairocks778@gmail.com!
 I'll try to respond as soon as I can.